Ministry of Education, Government of India

 Objective

-The National Scholarship Portal (NSP) brings all central and state government scholarships under one digital roof — so that eligible students from SC, ST, OBC, Minority, and EBC backgrounds can apply once and get access to multiple schemes without running to different portals.
+The National Scholarship Portal (NSP) brings all central and state government scholarships under one digital roof.
+So that eligible students from SC, ST, OBC, Minority, and EBC backgrounds can apply once and get access to multiple schemes without running to different portals.

 Eligibility Criteria